richard17a/atmosentry/README.md

 # atmosentry

-atmosentry is a numerical integrator package that simulates the atmospheric entry of cometary impactors.
+atmosentry is a numerical integrator that simulates the atmospheric entry of cometary impactors.

 ## Setup